php-mime-mail-parser/php-mime-mail-parser/README.md

 Also note that you may need to create `/etc/php5/mods-available/mailparse.ini` file and include the line `extension=mailparse.so`.
 Then run `sudo php5enmod mailparse` to enable it.

+On Windows, you need to download mailparse DLL from http://pecl.php.net/package/mailparse and add the line "extension=php_mailparse.dll" to php.ini accordingly.

 ## How do I use it?

 ```php